 Always consider at least a consultation with a qualified family law attorney in your area.
 Even if your divorce appears to have few or no issues, there may be issues that you have simply not considered.
 Or, your divorce may have begun on a amicable note, but has since become contentious or contested by your spouse.

 Thinking about divorce?
 Ready to file?
 We’re here to help you explore all your options.
-When you are ready, please contact us to schedule your free consultation with one of our skilled family law attorneys to get advice and guidance on your particular situation.
+When you are ready, please contact us to schedule your initial consultation with one of our skilled family law attorneys to get advice and guidance on your particular situation.
 Call us at 888-888-0919.